EdisonYCA/EqualWeightIndexFund/README.md

   2. Retrieve the users portfolio amount
   3. Calculate the amount of shares to buy and format the output to ```recommended trades.xlsx```

  It's important to note that I used the free version of the IEX Cloud API.
-Thus, all of the data gathered for each stock price and *not* accucurate and are generated.
+Thus, all of the data gathered for each stock price are *not* accucurate and are generated.
 Nevertheless, this limitation isn't an issue, as the program would function properly and accurately with real stock prices.

 Something else to note is that the *.csv* file containing the sp_500_stocks is hard-coded, therefore the user can only use the stocks in this index.
 However, this program can